 - Create bulleted items when possible.

 Users should be allowed to choose their own technologies to access web content.
 This allows the users to customize their technologies to meet their needs, including accessibility needs.
 Web content that requires a certain technology, such as a certain browser or plugin, may exclude some types of users who either don't want to use that technology or can't use it.
+Some general guidelines:

 - Test the website or service in multiple browsers.